-During last year’s admissions cycle, 6,188 candidates vieed for the 753 seats in both the January and August cohorts.
+During last year’s admissions cycle, 6,188 candidates vied for the 753 seats in both the January and August cohorts.
 The school admitted 1,019 students for an overall acceptance rate of 16.5%.
 CBS maintained a high yield rate, the percentage of admitted students who enroll, partly because of its early decision option and the MBA program’s prestige and NYC location.

 Last year’s class entered with a 3.5 undergraduate grade point average and a 724 average GMAT, up seven points from the previous year, with a range from a low of 530 to a high of 790.
 Aside from being two points higher than the average for the incoming class at MIT Sloan, the Class of 2019’s GMAT also represents a 10-point improvement over the past five years.

 That wasn’t the only area where the incoming class raised the bar for those following in their footsteps.
 The percentage of women also jumped from 38% to 41%, an all-time high that outpaces rivals like Chicago Booth and NYU Stern.
 U.S. minorities now account for over a third of the class, up three points over the 2016-2017 cycle.
-However, these gains were offset by the international student population, which dropped from 48% to 43% in a year, a number than can be explained by a 3% drop in the overall percentage of international applicants.
+However, these gains were offset by the international student population, which dropped from 48% to 43% in a year, a number that can be explained by a 3% drop in the overall percentage of international applicants.
 The average work experience for an enrolled student last year was five years, though the middle-80% range was three to eight years.
 Some 99% of the class had a year or more of work experience, leaving just a tiny door open for direct admits from college.

 ADVICE FROM THE LATEST COLUMBIA MBA GRADUATES & CURRENT STUDENTS:

 “Most prospective students cast a fairly wide net of applications.
-Take the time to really get to know CBS and find out if the location and culture fits what you’re looking for.
+Take the time to really get to know CBS and find out if the location and culture fit what you’re looking for.
 Come visit campus, ride the subway with current students, meet with Columbia’s Executives in Residence, and determine whether Columbia’s Manhattan location provides the business school experience that you are looking for.
 When it comes time for your essays and admissions interview, you will be able to speak to all the specific aspects of CBS that make it the best fit for you and your career goals.” — Ryan Ripp, 2018 MBA graduate from Columbia now working for McKinsey & Co. as an associate in its New Jersey office

 “Try not to get caught up thinking that the path to business school is a narrow one.
 Many of my friends followed a more traditional journey (Banking/Consulting/PE -> MBA), and like them, I thought I would return to business school after three-and-a-half years of consulting in Washington, DC.
 Little did I know at the time that I would travel to Nepal, and ultimately found The Oda Foundation.
 Had I followed the crowd, my life would be drastically different (and likely far less satisfying).
-While my advice transcends business school, I would say that you’re far more likely to find fulfillment (and to become a more compelling business school candidate) if you challenge yourself to move out of your comfort zone and walk the road less travelled.” — John Christopher, Class of 2019 MBA student at Columbia
+While my advice transcends business school, I would say that you’re far more likely to find fulfillment (and to become a more compelling business school candidate) if you challenge yourself to move out of your comfort zone and walk the road less traveled.” — John Christopher, Class of 2019 MBA student at Columbia

 “My advice is to get connected with current students and recent alumni like yourself.
 This allows you to get insight into the school’s culture to determine if it resonates with you.
 I had the fortune of meeting an overwhelming number of students during my application process who were eager to help me due to a ‘pay-it-forward’ mentality.
 Most of these students had been in the same situation, had been helped, and felt it their duty to return the favor.
 I will undoubtedly be ‘paying-it-forward’ myself.” — Joseph Maier, Class of 2019 MBA student at Columbia